bremsstrahlung-57/Tatpara/README.md

 # 🚀 Project Title

-> Tatpara: Turns productivity into a plot twist.
+> Tatpara: Become the chosen one... by doing the dishes.

 ---